PetterBerntsson/WordBlitzExecutor/README.md

 # WordBlitzExecutor
 A program that plays the facebook game "WordBlitz" - consistently with an average of 99% of words per round

+I DO NOT ENDORSE CHEATING IN THE GAME WORDBLITZ - This program is intended to be used for fun, not against unknowing players.

 The English vocabulary "sowpods.txt" should be used for highest average.
 The Swedish vocabulary beats all players so far but no average score has been tested.